owncloud-archive/documentation/admin_manual/maintenance/manual_upgrade.rst

 =======================

 .. warning::
-   When upgrading from oC 9.0 to 9.1 with existing Calendars or Adressbooks, please have a look at the :doc:`../release_notes` of ownCloud 9.0 for important info about the needed migration steps during that upgrade.
+   When upgrading from oC 9.0 to 9.1 with existing Calendars or Addressbooks, please have a look at the :doc:`../release_notes` of ownCloud 9.0 for important info about the needed migration steps during that upgrade.

 Backup Your Existing Installation
 ---------------------------------